kloeckner-i/ember-cli-mirage-graphql/README.md

 ## TODO

 * Support mutations.
 As of now, the addon only supports queries.
-As we at Koeckner need to support mutations, this will be actively worked on per our use cases.
+Basic support for mutations should be available very soon.

 ## Contributing